 Pay and outlook context

 The BLS context here is occupation-level, not a Security+ outcome.
-RoleMath's current Information Security Analysts packet uses BLS OEWS May 2025 national data with 190,650 employment and a $129,180 national median annual wage.
-The same role packet uses BLS Employment Projections for 2024-2034 showing 28.5% projected employment change and 16,000 annual openings.
+RoleMath's current Information Security Analysts sample uses BLS OEWS May 2025 national data with 190,650 employment and a $129,180 national median annual wage.
+The same role sample uses BLS Employment Projections for 2024-2034 showing 28.5% projected employment change and 16,000 annual openings.

 Those are useful signals, but they do not say Security+ causes that salary or guarantees access to those openings.
 The occupation has many entry paths and experience levels.
 Some postings name Security+; many also require hands-on SIEM, incident response, cloud, identity, scripting, vulnerability management, communication, and documentation evidence.